pranjalpatni/Exploring_Multiple_Processes_and-_Inter_Process_Communication/README.md

 1-	User mode: When program is running and only the memory from 0 to 999 can be accessed

 2-	System/Kernel mode: When ISR (Interrupt Service Routine) is running and the memory from 1000 to 1999 can be accessed

+How To Execute:

+1- Compile using:
+	gcc IPC.c -o IPC
+2- Run:
+	./IPC sample5.txt 20

+Note:

+- The value of the timer can be chosen arbitrarily.